roundestcircle/IDONTKNOW/geo/Exogenes/Sedimentary Structures.md

 Strata and Laminae can be massive/homogenous or graded.
 Graded Beds are always deposited in one single event, which might have only lasted hours.
 If the Energy increased during deposition/the event, the Beds are inversely graded: The Grain size increases towards the top.
 If the grain size decreases towards the top, the beds are normal graded.
 The flow Velocity decreased during the event.

-Boarders between layers are often very sharp and reppresent an erosional surface.
+Borders between layers are often very sharp and represent an erosional surface.

+If Sediments change size systematically over multiple beds, Its called fining or coarsening up.

 ## Environment and Corresponding Structures